 Causes of Hot Flashes

 Hormone levels.
 Hot flashes are commonly caused by changing hormone levels before, during, and after menopause.
 However, it's not clear exactly how hormonal changes cause hot flashes.
+Studies are beginning to show that vasomotor symptoms may be the results of dropping estrogen levels and changes that occur in an area of the brain that is in charge of controlling your body temperture.
 Hot flashes usually occur when decreased estrogen levels affect your body's thermostat.
 The latter becomes more sensitive to subtle changes in body temperature.

 Sometimes, hot flashes and night sweats are caused by something other than menopause.
 These potential causes include: